* Euro hits 3-year highs vs dollar

 France's 10-year bond yield hit its highest point since the ECB's October meeting at 0.886 percent, while Germany's 10-year Bund, the benchmark for the region, hovered near multi-month highs.

 Southern European bonds, the big outperformers this week following ratings upgrades for Greece and Spain on Friday and overwhelming demand at a Spanish bond sale on Tuesday, were also slightly weaker.

-The 10-year yield gap Spanish and Portuguese bonds hold over German peers were a touch wider, having hit their narrowest level since 2010 on Tuesday.
+The 10-year yield gaps that Spanish and Portuguese bonds hold over German peers were a touch wider, having hit their narrowest levels since 2010 on Tuesday.

-Peripheral euro zone debt markets have also benefited from a scaling back of rate-hike expectations following recent comments from ECB officials playing down a near-term shift in the bank's policy stance.
+Peripheral debt markets have also benefited from a scaling back of rate-hike expectations after recent comments from ECB officials playing down a near-term shift in policy.

 (Reporting by Dhara Ranasinghe; Additional reporting by Saikat Chatterjee & fanny Potkin; Editing by Richard Balmforth)